-Mechanisms of action - sensory nerves, motor nerves and cell membranes
+The mechanisms of action are stimulation of sensory nerves, motor nerves and cell membranes

 Lasting pain relief - relaxation - circulation - mobility - healing - avoid atrophy - functional rehabilitation